-TLAs Brief Description CILO No. Hours/week (if applicable) 1 Interactive Seminar The lecturer will play a facilitating role which may involve: - lecture on the subject material of the week; - setting the agenda for weekly class discussions one week ahead; - setting the questions to be discussed in weekly class meetings one week ahead; - moderating class discussions; - encouraging and evaluating student participation, both inclass and in e-platforms.
-1, 2, 3, 4, 5 3 2 Group presentations and/ or debates - Students will work in groups and they may be required to lead class discussions; - there may be formal group debates on accounting and business ethics cases assigned by the lecturer.
-1, 2, 3, 4, 5 1.5 (Part of TLA1) 3 Guest Speakers Practitioner(s) in industry may be invited as guest speaker(s) and/or to share via video to attest the practice of accounting and business ethics in real life.
+LTAs Brief Description CILO No. Hours/week (if applicable) 1 Interactive Seminar Students will engage in interactive seminars where the lecturer will play a facilitating role which may involve: - lecture on the subject material of the week; - setting the agenda for weekly class discussions one week ahead; - setting the questions to be discussed in weekly class meetings one week ahead; - moderating class discussions; - encouraging and evaluating student participation, both in- class and in e-platforms.
+1, 2, 3, 4, 5 3 2 Group presentations and/ or debates Students will work in groups and may be required to lead class discussions; there may be formal group debates on accounting and business ethics cases assigned by the lecturer.
+1, 2, 3, 4, 5 1.5 (Part of TLA1) 3 Guest Lectures Students will engage in guest lecture(s) where practitioner(s) in industry may be invited as guest speaker(s) and/or to share via video to attest the practice of accounting and business ethics in real life.
 1, 2, 3, 4 1-2 per semester (Part of TLA1)